msteffan/fundamentals/02_chapter/03_lesson.md

     $ git init

 Running this command will create a new `.git/` directory, which will contain all the data for the history of your entire project.

-When you take a look at a repo in the GUI you might not see any additional files, because (if you remember from Unit 1) hidden files are not visible by default on your computer.
+> **HINT** When you take a look at a repo in the GUI you probably won't see any additional files, because (if you remember from Unit 1) hidden files are not visible by default on your computer.
 To see the `.git/` directory you need to run `ls -a` from command line, which lists all the files in your repo.

+If you delete the hidden .git directory, you will effectively "uninitialize" your repository and lose all the history of your repository.

+> **CAUTION** You should never manually change the internal contents of your .git directory.
+Unless your name is Linus Torvalds.
+In which case we'd love for you to come teach at General Assembly.

 ### Saving Versions of Your Project

-Aptly named, Git is not too bright.
-It needs you to tell it which files to track and how often to save a version of them.
+Like the command line, Git doesn't do a lot of guesswork for you.
+You need to tell it which files to track and when you want to save a version of them.
+After initializing your repo, you need to inform Git of which files and folders you want it to track.

-Now that you have initialized your repo, you can instruct Git to track all the contents of the repo.

 Then, every time you want to save a version, a snapshot of all the contents of that repo, you tell Git to **commit** that version to memory.
+Other things Git can help with:

-If you want to revert to an old version you can do that.
-If you want to view the difference between two versions of a file, you can do that too.
+* If you want to revert to an old version, you can do that.
+* If you want to view the difference between two versions of a file, you can do that too.

 Let's take a look at an example.